Skip to content

 Members and Filters

 the Members Tab dynamically displays the dimensions and measures selected by the user from the list of available entities (such as "sales" or "account").
 This tab allows users to track and manage the dimensions and measures used in a query.
 One can unselect selected members using the minus (-) icon.
-It also allows users to modify these selections with visibility and filter controls.
+It lets users modify these selections with visibility and filter controls.
 The Clear button at the top of the Members Tab removes all selected dimensions and measures, resetting the query.

 Example: